My Coronavirus (Covid-19) Investing Strategy For Peer to Peer Lending and the Stock Market

-If I were able to rebalance and were free to move my investments today, I’d be investing through well-funded peer to peer companies that have strong business fundamentals and the ability to ride out this possible financial storm.
+If I were able to rebalance my peer to peer lending portfolio today, I’d be investing through well-funded peer to peer companies that have strong business fundamentals and the ability to ride out this financial storm.
 Some peer to peer lending companies have low expenses with small teams (Loanpad) or are funded by larger operations (Octopus Choice and Lendinvest).
 Octopus has healthcare and energy businesses that may thrive during difficult economic times.

 Another peer to peer company that may benefit from tougher economic times is Unbolted which loans money against easily recoverable items such as gold and jewelry.
 When times are tough, people pawn valuables to access money quickly.

-If this virus is long-term, property-backed peer to peer loan companies may experience increased borrower late payments and defaults.
+So what about the property-backed loans that peer to peer lending companies offer?
+I consider UK property to be generally sound.
+Having said that, if this virus is long-term, property-backed peer to peer loan companies may experience increased borrower late payments and defaults.
 If homes cease to sell, then developers will be sitting on inventory for longer than usual which can increase economic strain.
 The peer to peer companies that are loaning at conservative loan-to-values would be a safer bet.
-Property backed peer to peer companies such as Blend Network, Property Crowd, Proplend, and Crowd Property have emphasised the importance of risk assessment and risk reduction when looking at deals.
+Property backed peer to peer companies such as Loanpad, Blend Network, Property Crowd, Proplend, and Crowd Property have emphasised the importance of risk assessment and risk reduction when looking at deals.